bodeolukolu/GBSapp/ReadMe.md

 keep_gVCF=false
 ```

-Alternatively, a configuration file (outlined below) specifying only the pploidy level is sufficient to run GBSapp.
+Alternatively, a configuration file (outlined below) specifying only the ploidy level is sufficient to run GBSapp.

 **config**
 ```